Lessons From The Bible

-So being the teachable young man that I am, I have started forming good habits like rising early, reading regularly, taking one-hour morning walks and stretching with rollers daily to firm up my abdominal muscles and to keep them in shape.
+So being the teachable young man that I am, I have started forming such good habits as rising early, reading regularly, taking one-hour morning walks and stretching with rollers daily to firm up my abdominal muscles and to keep them in shape.

 I have also gotten into the habit of praying, telling the truth and reading the Bible.
 Yes, even praying, telling the truth and meditating on God's Word are habit forming.

 These days, I not only utter the Lord's Prayer after making my bed in the morning but also commune with God throughout the day to pray for whatever need that pops up in my mind.
 Like on several occasions in the past three months during my morning walks to Kiserian Town, I have stopped to ask God for financial breakthroughs in a few of the hobbies I am developing after observing how some people in Kiserian are struggling to make ends meet by hawking such mundane items as sandals around the town.